dharmdeepsinh/practise/README.md

 # practise
-This is the practise session for the same..
+This is the practise session for the same.
+Also about the story

 # new beggining
-this is strarted.
+this is started..